2025 Jacksonville Jaguars season: Week 4: at San Francisco 49ers

 Wide receiver Parker Washington returned a punt 87 yards for a touchdown as the Jaguars improved to 3–1, recorded their first win against the 49ers since the 2005 season, and their first-ever win in San Francisco.
-Following the game, Jaguars coach Liam Coen and 49ers defensive coordinator Robert Saleh had to be separated during a heated postgame exchange, after Saleh made a remark earlier in the week about the Jaguars 'legally stealing signals.'
+Following the game, Jaguars head coach Liam Coen and 49ers defensive coordinator Robert Saleh had to be separated during a heated postgame exchange, after Saleh made a remark earlier in the week about the Jaguars 'legally stealing signals.'